We are the top provider of high-quality piano tuning

 This rate includes drive time for a 30 mile radius from our store at 2920 S. Glenstone, Springfield, MO 65806.
 Any further travel will result in a $1/mile travel charge.

-If your instrument requires any additional work, our technician will quote you a price before the work is performed.
+If your instrument requires any additional repair work, our piano technician will quote you a price before the work is performed.

 To book a piano tuner, call 417-881-3035.